 – Ash chasing after Caterpie while still in his sleeping bag is also funny.
 However, the linework on his eyes in that shot is so heavy it looks like he’s wearing eyeliner.

 Why?
 Because in the first episode, he did the same exactly thing with a Pidgey and, surprise, it didn’t work.
 Sarcastic-Dexter even practically reprimanded him for making such a rookie mistake of not battling and weakening the Pokemon first.
-Here, he’s trying to capture an evolved form of Pidgey, IE stronger and even harder to catch than Pidgey, without battling it or weakening it first.
+Here, he’s trying to capture the evolved form of Pidgey, IE stronger and even harder to catch than Pidgey, without battling it or weakening it first.

 – Ah here’s a sneak peak to the Ash I’ll grow to hate.
 Acting like a hotshot and claiming he knows what he’s doing even though he just made one of the rookiest mistakes in Pokemon….again.